cmtat/soundboard/README.md

 - `app.js` fetches the manifest at load (or when you click "Reload library"), renders a grid, and lets you search, play, and pause clips.
 Only one clip plays at a time.
 - `style.css` handles the layout and theming tuned for a single-page GitHub Pages deployment.

+## Cloudflare Pages setup

+This is a static site—no workers or server code are needed.
+In Cloudflare Pages:

+1. Framework preset: **None**.
+2. Build command: `npm run generate` (or leave empty if the manifest is already committed).
+3. Build output directory: `.` (the project root).
+4. Production branch: `main`.

+Do **not** set a custom deploy command like `npx wrangler deploy`—that expects a Worker entry point and will fail.
+Pages will host the static files directly.

 ## Updating clips

 Any time you add, remove, or rename audio: